wagaweb/waboot/docs/zones/index.md

 !["Selecting a zone"]({{ site.baseurl }}/assets/images/zones_01.png )

 Here you can change the component position (zone) and priority (weight).
-Like WordPress hook system, lower priority components are rendered before the higher ones.
+Like WordPress hook system, lower priority components are rendered before higher ones.

 ## Predefined zones